 How does the audition process work?

 There are usually two stages in the audition process–auditions and callbacks.
 When a student auditions for a TDPS production, s/he is provided with the full schedule of rehearsals and performances for that production.
 Following the first stage of auditions, the director will post a callback list of actors still under consideration.
 When a student accepts a callback, s/he makes a commitment to that production schedule in its entirety.
-For more details, download the Rights and Responsibilities of the Actor document.
+For more details, download the TDPS Casting Policy and Rights & Responsibilities of the Actor.

 Can I do more than one show in one semester?

 If responsibilities for each show do not conflict, yes.